Codrut Turcanu (the most productive Internet Marketing copywriter)

 What You Should Do Next:

-You want to split test your squeeze pages and see which squeeze page example or method works for your particular niche or industry.
-You don’t have to make all your pages stupid simple unless you want to, nor do you have to add heavy designs that slow the loading time of your page.
+You want to split test your squeeze pages and see what squeeze page example or method works for your particular niche or industry.
+You don’t have to make all your pages stupid simple oriented unless you want to, nor add heavy design and slow your page loading time.

 Testing will make the difference.
 You don’t have to upload video just because it’s the rage; maybe your visitors are not YouTube fanatics.